paser-group/continuous-secsoft/fall25-sqa/project/README.md

 ### Activities

 1. Unpack the project `MLForensics.zip`.
 (1%)
-2. Put the names and emails of your teammate in this [spreadsheet](https://tigermailauburn-my.sharepoint.com/:x:/r/personal/azr0154_auburn_edu/Documents/TEACHING/Project-Teams-COMP5710-6710.xlsx?d=wc6ae045b76204f59937f4717def3ec93&csf=1&web=1&e=urd3fe) (1%)
 2. Upload project as a GitHub repo on `github.com`.
-Format of the repo name is `TEAMNAME-FALL2025-SQA`  (1%)
+Format of the repo name is `TEAMNAME-FALL2025-SQA`  (2%)
 3. In your project repo create `README.md` listing your team name and team members.
 (2%)
 4. Apply the following activities related to software quality assurance:
    - 4.a.
 Create a `fuzz.py` file that will automatically fuzz 5 Python methods of your choice.
 Report any bugs you discovered by the `fuzz.py` file. `fuzz.py` will be automatically executed from GitHub actions.
 (25%)